 Size: 2 sound cassettes (1 hr.
 45 min.) : analog.

 Format: Originally recorded on 2 sound cassettes.
-Reformated in 2010 as 3 digital wav files.
+Reformatted in 2010 as 3 digital wav files.
 Duration is 1 hr., 56 min.
 Side B of Tape 1 is blank.

 Lewis Rubenstein discusses his early career as a fresco painter, including his training in Italy and friendship with Rico Lebrun.
 He talks specifically about commissioned murals at the Fogg Art Museum, the Busch-Reisinger Museum, and assisting Jose Clemente Orozco on "portable murals" for the Museum of Modern Art.
 He talks of his move away from realism and the themes that interested him in the 1950s and 1960s.
 He remembers spending summers in Provincetown and taking classes with Hans Hofmann, his work teaching studio art at Vassar College, and briefly about the visiting artists program he ran there.
 Erica Rubenstein talks about the significance of 1930s mural paintings, the WPA movement, and government support of the arts in general.